MikhailovAlexander/adm_project/README.md

 ![Loginom_Logo](images/Loginom_Logo.png)

-The [Loginom](https://loginom.ru/) software can also used to create the Business intelligence integrating.
+The [Loginom](https://loginom.ru/) software is also used to create the Business intelligence integrating.
 As this program allows to set up a connection to databases, it is possible to use this program's tools to create Data Marts and Views.

 ![Image 9.1.
 Data Marts](images/data_marts.png)